America has the best birthday party. I mean, come on: What can beat hot dogs, beer, and fireworks?

 Traveling the U.S. is one of the very best ways to celebrate Independence Day.
 There’s little more patriotic than actually getting out and exploring the land we call home.

 But if you’re thinking of taking on some 4th of July road travel this year, you may be at a loss for where to start.
-After all, we’ve got 50 states and over 60 National Parks, not to mention all the other private and public camping areas across the nation.
+After all, we’ve got 50 states and 63 National Parks, not to mention all the other private and public camping areas across the nation.

 Choosing the right spot for your dream vacation is, of course, highly personal.
 One family’s favorite spot might drive another camper absolutely crazy.
 Do you want a wooded wonderland, or do you prefer something more urban?
 Does an oceanside fireworks display sound great to you, or would you rather stay as far away from beaches — with their sand, sweat, heat, and humidity — as possible?